Skip to main content

 fundamental principles:

-2. Monitoring our entire palm oil supply chain for deforestation with Starling satellite technology (covering over 1 million hectares of land).
+2. Monitoring all our sourcing regions for deforestation with Starling Satellite technology (covering over 2 million hectares of land)

 3. A Palm Oil Charter and a Supplier Code outline our standards and requirements for responsibly sourced palm oil.